Chart Color Schemes

 Rochedale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Rochedale's dwellings, as per the latest Census, consisted of 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Rochedale's dwelling structure, as per the latest Census, consisted of 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
 Home ownership in Rochedale was at 23.8%, with mortgaged dwellings at 54.8% and rented ones at 21.4%.
 The median monthly mortgage repayment was $2,600, higher than Brisbane metro's average of $1,863.
 Median weekly rent in Rochedale was $600, compared to Brisbane metro's $380.
-Nationally, Rochedale's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially higher at $600 compared to the national figure of $375.
+Nationally, Rochedale's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing